Skip to content

 People with the following conditions may require different types of cleanings:

-1. Gum Disease: Individuals with gingivitis (early stage of gum disease) or periodontitis (advanced gum disease) may need deep cleanings to address the infection and inflammation in the gums.
+• Individuals with periodontitis (advanced gum disease) may need deep cleanings to address the infection and inflammation in the gums.

-4. Dental Restorations: Patients with dental restorations such as crowns or bridges may require specific cleaning techniques to maintain their oral health and the longevity of the restorations.
+• Patients with certain dental restorations may require specific cleaning techniques to maintain their oral health and the longevity of the restorations.

 Patients should not let insurance coverage dictate treatment choices because insurance plans may limit options or only cover certain procedures.
 Optimal treatment should be based on the dentist’s professional judgment and the patient’s oral health needs, ensuring the best outcome and long-term oral well-being.
 Read More About Dental Insurance